Myelodysplastic syndrome: Management

 The goals of therapy are to control symptoms, improve quality of life, improve overall survival, and decrease progression to AML.

 The IPSS scoring system can help guide therapy for patients with MDS.
 In those with low risk MDS (designated by an IPSS score less than 3.5), no disease specific treatment has been found to be helpful and treatment is focused on supportive care by maintaining blood counts.
 Erythrostimulating agents such as darbepoetin alfa or erythropoietin may be used to raise the red blood cell count.
 The mean duration of response to erythrostimulating agents is 8-23 months, and the response rate is about 39% (with a response defined as a 1 mg/dL rise in the hemoglobin level or a person not requiring a transfusion).

-Romiplostim and eltrombopag are thrombopoietin receptor agonists which act on megakaryocytes (platelet precursor cells) to increase platelet production.
+Romiplostim and eltrombopag are thrombopoietin receptor agonists that act on megakaryocytes (platelet precursor cells) to increase platelet production.
 They are used to increase platelet counts and have been shown to reduce the need for platelet transfusions.
 However, the two drugs increase the risk of progression to AML, so they are not used in MDS with excess blasts.

-For those with high risk MDS (characterized by an IPSS score greater than 3.5), the hypomethylating agent azacitidine showed increased survival compared to standard care (supportive care, cytarabine or chemotherapy) and is considered the standard of care.
+For those with high-risk MDS (characterized by an IPSS score greater than 3.5), the hypomethylating agent azacitidine showed increased survival compared to standard care (supportive care, cytarabine or chemotherapy) and is considered the standard of care.
 Azacitidine had increased survival (24 months vs 15 months) and higher rates of partial or complete therapeutic response (29% vs 12%) as compared to conventional care.
 The hypomethylating agent decitabine has shown a similar survival benefit to azacitidine and has a response rate as high as 43%.
 Decitabine is available in combination with cedazuridine as Decitabine/cedazuridine (Inqovi) is a fixed-dosed combination medication for the treatment of adults with myelodysplastic syndromes (MDS) and chronic myelomonocytic leukemia (CMML).

 Lenalidomide is effective in reducing red blood cell transfusion requirement in patients with the chromosome 5q deletion subtype (5q- syndrome) of MDS, and the median duration of response is greater than 2 years.

 Luspatercept is a TGFβ ligand that acts to decrease SMAD2 and SMAD3 signaling involved in erythropoeisis and may be used in MDS with anemia that is not responsive to erythrocyte-stimulating agents or mild MDS with ring sideroblasts.
 Luspatercept was shown to decrease the need for transfusions, and this effect lasted for a median of 30.6 weeks.

 HLA-matched allogeneic stem cell transplantation, particularly in younger (i.e., less than 40 years of age) and more severely affected patients, offers the potential for curative therapy.
 The success of bone marrow transplantation has been found to correlate with severity of MDS as determined by the IPSS score, with patients having a more favorable IPSS score tend to have a more favorable outcome with transplantation.